safe-global/safe-docs/source/contracts/personal_edition.md

 ## Front Running Submitted Transactions
 As all the parameters required for execution are part of the submitted transaction it is possible that miners front-run the original submitter to receive the reward.
 In the long run that behaviour would be appreciated, since it would allow that anybody submits these transactions with `gasPrice` of the transaction triggering `execTransactionAndPaySubmitter` set to 0.
 Miners could pick up these transactions and claim the rewards.

-As it might be undesirable when there is a specific relayer (submitter) that the owner of the safe wants to interact with it is currently in discussion to allow the specification of the address that should be refunded and fallback to the original behaviour if that address is `0x0` [issue link](https://github.com/gnosis/safe-contracts/issues/38)
+As it might be undesirable when there is a specific relayer (submitter) that the owner of the Safe wants to interact with it is currently in discussion to allow the specification of the address that should be refunded and fallback to the original behaviour if that address is `0x0` [issue link](https://github.com/gnosis/safe-contracts/issues/38)